1622: First European colony is established in New Hampshire under John Mason.

 1774: The town built a road branching off the Province Road and running to the Moultonborough border (now the Village of Center Harbor).
 This road opened up the unsettled lands that comprise Meredith Village.

-1775: Chase Robinson settled on his lot in Division 1, Range 6, Lot 6 (near Winnisquam), becoming the only original Meredith Township Proprietor to actual move to town.
+1775: Chase Robinson settled on his lot in Division 1, Range 6, Lot 6 (near Winnisquam), becoming the only original Meredith Township Proprietor to actually move to town.

 1775-1782: Led by Ebenezer Smith, Meredith men play an active role in the American Revolution.
-Ebenezer Smith was the town’s delegate to the convention held at Exeter in 1775.
+Ebenezer Smith was the town’s delegate to the pro-revolution, colony-wide convention held at Exeter in 1775.

 1778: The town voted to have its name changed back to New Salem, but the request was rejected or simply tabled by the state legislature.